muppet9010/factorio-muppet-streamer/README.md

 - Command syntax: `/muppet_streamer_teleport [DETAILS JSON STRING]`
 - Details in JSON string supports the arguments:
-    - delay: FLOAT - Optional: how many seconds before the effect starts.
+    - delay: DECIMAL - Optional: how many seconds before the effect starts.
 A 0 second delay makes it happen instantly.
 If not specified it defaults to 0 second delay.
     - target: STRING - Mandatory: the player name to target (case sensitive).
     - destinationType: STRING/OBJECT - Mandatory: the type of teleport to do, either the text string of `random`, `biterNest`, `enemyUnit`, `spawn` or a specific position as an object.
 For biterNest and enemyUnit it will be the nearest one found within range.
-    - arrivalRadius - FLOAT - Optional: the max distance the player will be teleported to from the targeted destinationType.
+    - arrivalRadius - DECIMAL - Optional: the max distance the player will be teleported to from the targeted destinationType.
 Defaults to 10.
-    - minDistance: FLOAT - Optional: the minimum distance to teleport.
+    - minDistance: DECIMAL - Optional: the minimum distance to teleport.
 If not provided then the value of 0 is used.
 Is ignored for destinationType of `spawn`, specific position or `enemyUnit`.
-    - maxDistance: FLOAT - Mandatory Special: the maximum distance to teleport.
+    - maxDistance: DECIMAL - Mandatory Special: the maximum distance to teleport.
 Is not mandatory and ignored for destinationType of `spawn` or specific position.
     - reachableOnly: BOOLEAN - Optional: if the place you are teleported must be walkable back to where you were.
 Defaults to false.
 Only applicable for destinationType of `random` and `biterNest`.
     - backupTeleportSettings: Teleport details in JSON string - Optional: a backup complete teleport action that will be done if the main destinationType is unsuccessful.
 Is a complete copy of the main muppet_streamer_teleport settings as a JSON object.
 - Example command biter nest: `/muppet_streamer_teleport {"target":"muppet9010", "destinationType":"biterNest", "maxDistance": 1000, "reachableOnly": true}`